Aperol Negroni Cocktail Recipe: A Milder Approach

 • An orange twist, ribbon, or coin are also great options.

-• Try an orange wedge or wheel, as well.
+• Try an orange wedge or wheel.

 • You can also use lemon and orange as a garnish together; consider two intertwined citrus ribbons or a lemon peel with an orange wheel.